 Here's what the email headers would look like.

-Subject: Email from website
+To: bob@domain_example.co.za Subject: Email from website From: barbie@fake-domain.com Bcc: spam-1@some-domain.com,spam2@some-domain.com

 Without any protection, it's a fairly simple matter for a mail form to be abused.
 So how can we protect against this?
 There are a number of things to do, and a number of spammer responses, so I suggest reading through the whole article carefully before making any changes.